Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0/"disabled"/"false"/"off"/"no": OFF, let the game determine the Mutant Tank's initial behavior.
 			// 1/"enabled"/"true"/"on"/"yes": ON, force the Mutant Tank to attack immediately.
 			"Auto Aggravate"			"0"

+			// (Co-Op modes only) The Mutant Tank should prioritize throwing rocks.
+			// Note: Tanks only prioritize throwing rocks on Advanced and Expert modes by default.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Competitive" section.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF, let the game determine Mutant Tanks' attack.
+			// 1/"enabled"/"true"/"on"/"yes": ON, force Mutant Tanks to prioritize throwing rocks.
+			"Prioritize Throws"			"0"
 		}
 		"Glow"
 		{